 - what help or support from family or friends may be available

-If you need help deciding if you need income protection insurance and how much, speak to a financial adviser.
+If you want help deciding if you need income protection insurance and how much, speak to a financial adviser.

 Choosing an income protection policy